benzouye/framework/README.md

 Access to your app using the URL defined in the _config.php_ file.

 Only one user is defined by default : "admin", with password "admin".

+After first connection, change name and password in the _Configuration_ menu (top right gear icon) and _Utilisateurs_ link.

 # Customization